OOI-RCA-APL/ceres/docs/development.md

     the first, and shows exactly what a release would do, the `CHANGELOG.md` diff, the commit, and the GitHub release title and body.

 3. Commit and push.
-A release refuses a dirty tree or an unsynced `main`, so the state being released is always the state on GitHub.
+A release refuses a dirty tree or an unsynced `main` so the state being released is always the state on GitHub.
 4. Cut the release: